O-SII Buffer

 The Bank of Greece is also responsible for identifying, among institutions authorised in Greece, other systemically important institutions (O-SIIs).
 O-SIIs are identified on an annual basis so as to consider the application of an O-SII buffer.
 It should be noted that there are no global systemically important institutions (G-SIIs) in Greece.

-The Bank of Greece has adopted the European Banking Authority (EBA) guidelines in relation to the assessment of O-SIIs (EBA/GL/2014/10).
+In this context, the Bank of Greece has applied the methodology included in the European Banking Authority (EBA) guidelines in relation to the assessment of O-SIIs (EBA/GL/2014/10), transposed in Greece by Bank of Greece Executive Committee Act 56/18.12.2015.
+This methodology was further specified by Bank of Greece Executive Committee Act 221/1/17.10.2023.
 These guidelines lay down harmonised criteria, indicators, scoring methodology and thresholds, towards achieving convergence of national O-SII identification procedures, thus ensuring comparability, clarity and transparency in the assessment of systemically important institutions at EU level.

-The methodology applied by the Bank of Greece in order identify O-SIIs in Greece and set the O-SII buffer, adopted by means of Executive Committee Act 221/1/17.10.2023, takes into account the specificities of the domestic banking sector as well as the revised European Central Bank (ECB) floor methodology for the calibration of the O-SII buffer rate as set out in the ECB Governing Council statement on macroprudential policies dated 28.10.2022.
+The methodology applied by the Bank of Greece in order to identify O-SIIs in Greece and set the O-SII buffer takes into account the specificities of the domestic banking sector as well as the revised European Central Bank (ECB) O-SII floor methodology for the calibration of the O-SII buffer rate as set out in the ECB Governing Council statement on macroprudential policies dated 20.12.2024.

 In accordance with this methodology, a score is calculated for each institution indicating its systemic importance based on specific criteria that relate to size, importance for the economy, complexity and interconnectedness of the institution with the financial system.
 These four criteria each consist of one or more mandatory indicators which are used as a minimum in the calculation of each institution’s score, expressed in basis points (bps).
 The 350 bps has been set as an indicative threshold.
 Institutions with a score equal to or higher than the threshold are identified as O-SIIs.
 The table below shows the mandatory indicators and relevant weights used for the scoring of O-SIIs in Greece.